galenriley/BeeMovieBeamer/README.md

 ## Safety/Disclaimers

 I am an idiot that doesn't know what he is doing with microcontrollers!
 Lithium batteries are terrifying!
 And flammable!
-It is highly recommended to unplug the battery when not in use and store it in a fire safe container away from anything combustible.
+It is highly recommended to gently unplug the battery when not in use and store it in a fire safe container away from anything combustible.

 ![BeeMovieBeamer render](https://github.com/user-attachments/assets/5b0ba572-1fcc-4ca3-a39d-aec45c3e1888)